-Where a taxonomy category requires a specific, fixed setting or range for a given attribute, that setting is summarized in Table 3 to assist a TEST SPONSOR in initial category selection.
-The full set of attributes for each category is provided in the following sections.
+Where a taxonomy category requires a specific, fixed setting or range for a given attribute, that setting is summarized in Table 3 to assist a test sponsor in initial category selection.
+The full set of attributes for each category is provided in Sections 5.3 through 5.8.